 d. increase the confidence level

-8. A study was done to determine the average number of homes that a homeowner owns in his or her lifetime.
+a.
+(3.90, 4.50)9.
+A study was done to determine the average number of homes that a homeowner owns in his or her lifetime.
 For the 60 homeowners surveyed, the sample average was 4.2 and the sample standard deviation was 2.1.
-Calculate the 95% confidence interval for the true average number of homes that a person owns in his or her lifetime.
+The distribution to use to calculate the 95% confidence interval is

 c.
 (4.01, 4.39)